Safety Officers

 Production Experience

-Safety professionals with credits across major Japanese productions at Toho Studios and Toei Studios, experienced with the scale of stunts and special effects that international co-productions require.
+Our safety pros carry credits across major Japanese shoots at Toho Studios and Toei Studios.
+They handle the scale of stunts and special effects that global co-productions call for.

 03.